 Now, it's likely you won't have heard of this brand yet; its presence is still rather niche, but its message is substantial.
-The collection was founded last year by mother-daughter duo Sara and Molly Sheridan, who found themselves dumbfounded with how women continually find themselves written out of the history books.
+The collection was founded in 2017 by mother-daughter duo Sara and Molly Sheridan, who found themselves dumbfounded with how women continually find themselves written out of the history books.

 Put simply, this brand is all about remembering kickass women and allowing their legacy to live on in a scent.
 So far, I'm feeling it.